acharnoz/DBMEventAnnouncement/README.md

 Bug(s)
 - Fix refresh icon frame on profile reset
 - Fix spell only defineds with DMB message and/or DMB icon
-- Fix print loaded spell when the player is not in instance

 Focus feature(s)
 - resize dynamique